zhiguang-chen/site.myenglishlog.com/docs/notes/redux-toolkit.md

 ### extraReducers

-Use extraReducers to handle actions that were defined outside of the slice.
+Use `extraReducers` to handle actions that were defined outside of the slice.

 ### Store

 A **store** is where the state lives.
-It is created by passing a **reducer**.
-Use `store.getState()` to get the current state value.
+It is created by passing a `reducer` We can use `store.getState()` to get the current state value.

 ### Dispatch